prarsena/CS180-Fall2024-LectureNotes/in-class-exercises/Chapter 6 - Social Network Exercise.md

 ```

 8. Move the print statements into the `User` class as a static void method called `printUserProfile` that takes `User u` as an input parameter.
 Uncomment the relevant line in `TestFriendbook` and see if it runs.
+9. Change the `printUserProfile` method to a custom toString method.
+Add a print statement for a User object in `TestFriendbook`.